 A deferred gift created through any of a number of government approved, or “qualified” plans that allow individuals to make pre-tax contributions that grow tax-free in the plan.
 Income is taxed when distributions begin, usually at age 70½.

-The “Setting Every Community Up for Retirement Enhancement” Act, aka the SECURE Act, was signed into law on December 20, 2019.
-The SECURE Act, which went into effect on January 1, 2020, changes many of the rules governing retirement plans, including several provisions relevant to making charitable IRA rollover gifts (also known as qualified charitable distributions or QCDs.)
+The “Expanding Coverage and Increasing Retirement Savings” Act, aka the SECURE 2.0 Act, which went into effect on January 1, 2023, changes many of the rules governing retirement plans, including several provisions relevant to making charitable IRA rollover gifts (also known as qualified charitable distributions or QCDs.)

 How Do I Qualify?

 - You must be 70½ years old or older at the time of the gift

 - Gifts must go directly from your IRA to Clarkson University

 - Gifts must come from a traditional or Roth IRA account

 - Gifts cannot exceed $100,000 per donor per year

 - You cannot receive a benefit in return for your gift, such as tickets to a gala

 Benefits of a Charitable IRA Rollover Gift (QCD)